Skip to content

 next.config.mjs

-Now, set up the plugin which creates an alias to provide your i18n configuration (specified in the next step) to Server Components.
+Now, set up the plugin which creates an alias to provide a request-specific i18n configuration to Server Components (specified in the next step).

 next.config.mjs